Accurate knee pain diagnosis is the first step in recovering from a knee problem so you can beat your pain and stop it from coming back again.

 If you want to know how to get rid of your pain, visit the knee pain treatment section for a variety of treatment options.

-Remember, the only way to get an accurate knee pain diagnosis is to see your doctor/physical therapist and it is essential to understand what is causing your pain to be able to treat it.
+But remember, the best way to get an accurate knee injury diagnosis is to see your doctor/physical therapist.